Qwilr Page Design Tips

 Visual hierarchy is crucial for any design –

-when done right, it makes the design stronger and more effective.
-In today’s article, I’ll review the concept of text hierarchy, the best practices, and explain its impact on the reader.
-So, let’s hop to it.
+When done correctly, it makes the design stronger and more effective.
+In today’s article, we’ll explore the concept of text hierarchy, share best practices, and explain how it impacts the reader.
+So, let’s dive in!

-In short, text hierarchy helps us present the content in an organized way so the audience can have a seamless and intuitive experience with it.
+In short, text hierarchy helps organize content so the audience can engage with it smoothly and intuitively.

-There are several factors that help establish visual text hierarchy: size, weight, style, color, position, type, and spacing.
-Two or more of these factors are usually combined.
-Let’s review each of them.
+Several factors contribute to establishing a clear visual text hierarchy, including size, weight, style, color, position, type, and spacing.
+Typically, two or more of these elements are combined.
+Let’s take a closer look at each one.

-Font weight also organically creates a text hierarchy.
-Heavier fonts have a stronger presence.
-That is why they are usually used in the headlines, while regular and thin fonts have a more neutral and elegant appearance.
-Their thinner strokes don’t draw as much attention, so they are perfect for body text.
+Font weight also naturally establishes text hierarchy.
+Heavier, bolder fonts have a stronger presence, which is why they’re often used for headlines.
+In contrast, regular and thin fonts have a more neutral and elegant look—their lighter strokes draw less attention, making them ideal for body text.

-A strong display font as a headline with a neutral easy-going thin font for the body text?
+A bold display font for the headline paired with a neutral, thin font for the body text?
 Absolutely.
-Such a duo definitely creates high contrast and a hierarchy that’s immediately recognizable.
-When you use different typefaces in one design, always choose complementing types that maintain that high contrast.
+This combination creates strong contrast and a clear hierarchy that’s easy to recognize.
+When using different typefaces in one design, always select complementary fonts that maintain this high level of contrast.

 This also applies to images: